 When God speaks, God speaks.
 He doesn’t speak authoritatively in Scripture and non-authoritatively or less authoritatively outside of Scripture.
 Doing so would make Him imperfect and, thus, not God.
 People who claim to receive “words of knowledge, prophetic messages, insights, revelations, dreams, and visions” claim that these extra-biblical revelations are God speaking to them.
 If this is true, and this really is God speaking, then His spoken word to them is “on the same level as Scripture”.
 (And I won’t even go into the instances in which these folks, including Beth Moore, have said God has told them something that conflicts with Scripture or that God told them something was going to happen and it didn’t.
 I guess God just gets it wrong sometimes?)
 If it is not true and it really isn’t God speaking to them then why are we listening to them and why are they saying that their own ideas and imaginings are God speaking to them?

-These are merely five brief examples of Beth Moore behaving and speaking in ways that mishandle God’s word or otherwise conflict with the Bible.
-Below are some additional evidences of her false teaching and disobedience to Scripture.
+These are five theological areas in which Beth Moore behaves and speaks in ways that mishandle God’s word or otherwise conflict with the Bible.
+Below are some additional specific evidences of her false teaching and disobedience to Scripture.

 My articles and resources: